kinvolk/coding-game-service/docs/timeline.md

     chat::meme::intro::choice_see_cool::challenge::response

-        This event is not listed in `timeline.json` but occurrs when the user presses the "Sure why not" button.
+        This event is not listed in `timeline.json` but occurs when the user presses the "Sure why not" button.

     artifact::intro::choice_see_cool

-        This event is fired when the the user presses the "Sure why not" button and registers that the artifact for intro::choice_see_cool has occurred.
+        This event is fired when the the user presses the "Sure why not" button and registers that the artifact for intro::choice_see_cool has occured.

     event::intro::enable-wobbly-windows